 It’s a good idea to analyze all aspects of your company’s performance using data—your recurring billing program included.
 Your payment gateway should be able to provide conversion analysis data for recurring payments so you can see that the subscription engine is actually working.
 Look for information on how many recurring charges were successful, how many attempts were declined, and, for the transactions that were declined, why.

-BlueSnap has a payment analytics tool built in to our All-in-one Payment Platform.
-You can easily access your recurring payments data in multiple ways: from the BlueSnap Customer Console, our Reporting API, or via our mobile app.
+BlueSnap has a payment analytics tool built in to our All-in-One Payment Platform.
+You can easily access your recurring payments data in multiple ways: from the BlueSnap merchant portal, our Reporting API, or via our mobile app.

 3. Choose the optimal subscription payment plan for your business, including discounts and promotional pricing.

 The design of your recurring payments program shouldn’t be limited by your payment gateway.
 You should be able to choose the pricing model and payment intervals best suited for your product.
 So if you want a weekly subscription option, make sure your gateway can handle it.

 It should also be exceptionally easy for you to manage the details of your subscription billing engine, so you can switch things up on a dime.
 Many merchants offer introductory rates for the first two years, for example, after which the subscription price goes up to the regular rate.
 Others have different pricing tiers, so customers can move to different plans if they like.
 It’s also nice to have the ability to offer an unsatisfied customer a discounted rate for a certain period of time (like the next three months free).
 Any and all of these options should be available from your payment gateway, with a minimal amount of effort on your part.

 BlueSnap makes it easy for you to look up and change subscription settings on the fly or in advance, right within the BlueSnap web portal.
 And when customers change plans, we’ll automatically calculate the price difference, issuing refunds or additional charges if necessary.

 4. Accept a full range of payment types.